ElevatoDigital/delta-divi-508/README.md

 This plugin just focuses on menu accessibility.
 Divi has dozens of modules and theme options.
 Not every module or option combination has been tested or fixed.

+## Requirements

+* A Divi 3.0 theme or child theme

 ## Installation

-* Make a folder in WordPress's `plugins` folder called `delta-divi-508`.
+* Make a folder in WordPress's `plugins` folder called `delta-divi-508`
-* Copy plugin files to that folder.
+* Copy plugin files to that folder
-* Activate plugin in WordPress admin.
+* Activate plugin in WordPress admin

 ## What this plugin does